kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.3/kosli_fingerprint.md

 ## Synopsis

 Calculate the SHA256 fingerprint of an artifact.
-Requires artifact type flag to be set.
+Requires `--artifact-type` flag to be set.
 Artifact type can be one of: "file" for files, "dir" for directories, "docker" for docker images.

-Fingerprinting docker images can be done using via the local docker daemon or the fingerprint can be fetched from a remote registry.
+Fingerprinting docker images can be done using the local docker daemon or the fingerprint can be fetched from a remote registry.

 When fingerprinting a 'dir' artifact, you can exclude certain paths from fingerprint calculation